Tom Alberg, who guided Amazon and helped shape modern Seattle into a high-tech hub, dies at 82

 He was one of the principals who developed the Four Seasons Hotel in downtown Seattle.

 He also transformed his family’s farm in Carnation into the nonprofit Oxbow Farm & Conservation Center, which researches and practices sustainable farming methods.
-And he co-founded Novelty Hill Januik wineries in Woodinville.
+And he co-founded Novelty Hill and Januik wineries in Woodinville.

 News of his death spurred sympathy messages Saturday from business leaders around the region, including from Satya Nadella, CEO of Microsoft.